zhanghai/MaterialColdStart/README.md

 > Note: To generate your own image assets, you will probably need a Linux installation.
 I may upload some pre-built assets later.

-1. Modified the `.conf` files to reflect the layout of your main activity.
-You can set some of the values to `0` so that the corresponding area will be hidden.
+1. Modify the `.conf` files to reflect the layout of your main activity.
+You can modify the values inside so that the corresponding dimension will be changed.
+For instance, you can set `APPBAR_HEIGHT` to `56`/`64` if you don't have a `TabLayout` in your appbar.

 2. Run `gen-png.sh` and copy the output in `gen/` to your `res` directory. (requires `bash`, `inkscape` and `gcalccmd`(from `gnome-calculator`))